Sprinklers & Lawn Care April 24, 2026

 Cool season lawns in Colorado forgive a lot if mowing height stays sensible.
 Raise the deck before the party week so you are not scalping stressed grass.
 If programs are part of your year, align visits with fertilization and weed control timing so stripes are not peaking the day people arrive.

-Thin spots near heat reflecting walls in Greenwood Village may need overseeding plans that respect summer drought, not a bag thrown down Friday afternoon.
-Read overseed timing before you commit seed to a hot window.
+Thin spots near heat-reflecting walls in Greenwood Village may need overseeding plans that respect summer drought, not a bag thrown down Friday afternoon.
+Read overseed timing on the Front Range before you commit seed to a hot window.

-Beds, walks, and the pest edge where kids stand
+Beds, walks, and the edge where people stand

 Guests hug the perimeter of the lawn while they talk.
 That is the same strip where ants and spiders wake first.
 Tidying mulch, pulling winter trash, and refreshing edges makes treatments from perimeter pest control easier to maintain if you already use that service.